FPTOJ-OJ/judge-server/README.md

 ## Installation

 Installing the FPTOJ judge creates two executables in your Python's script directory: `dmoj` and `dmoj-cli`.
-`dmoj` is used to connect a judge to a DMOJ site instance, while `dmoj-cli` provides a command-line interface to a local judge, useful for testing problems.
+`dmoj` is used to connect a judge to a FPTOJ site instance, while `dmoj-cli` provides a command-line interface to a local judge, useful for testing problems.

 For more detailed steps, read the [installation instructions](https://docs.dmoj.ca/#/judge/setting_up_a_judge).

 Note that **the only Linux distribution with first-class support is the latest Debian**, with the default `apt` versions of all runtimes.
 This is [what we run on fptoj.com](https://fptoj.com/runtimes/matrix/), and it should "just work".
 While the judge will likely still work with other distributions and runtime versions, some runtimes might fail to initialize.
-In these cases, please [file an issue](https://github.com/KienPC1234/fptoj_judge/issues).
+In these cases, please [file an issue](https://github.com/FPTOJ-OJ/judge-server/issues).

 ### Bleeding-edge build